 The awards recognise innovation purely for the public good as well as breakthroughs with a direct commercial focus.

 Previous winners who wish to enter this year must enter different projects.
-Entrants, including finalists, in previous years who did not win a prize, may enter the same projects this year but must explain how the work has developed.
+Entrants, including finalists, in the 2011, 2012 and 2013 awards who did not win a prize, may enter the same projects in 2014 but must explain how the work has developed in the meantime.

 Distributed by http://www.scinews.com.au

 This email has been sent to asc-media at lists.asc.asn.au.
 If you no longer wish to receive these messages, please email leave at scinews.com.au.
 If you have trouble viewing this email, you can view it online at http://www.scinews.com.au/releases/email_redirect/904.

 :: SciNews - ACT Registered Business F00130078 - http://www.scinews.com.au ::